Hawk whose leg was caught in trap rescued in Foxboro and taken to wildlife clinic

 Bailey took the hawk to Tufts Wildlife.

-Cohen thanked the truckers and other employees at Foxboro Terminals for watching the hawk and waiting for her to arrive at the scene.
+Cohen thanked the truckers and other employees at for watching the hawk and waiting for her to arrive at the scene.

 She said some also carried her equipment and tossed it to her across a river so she could capture the bird.